DSP (film): Plot

 A few days later, Chandru's family comes asking for Sumathi's hand in marriage.
 Sumathi and Murugapandi accept the alliance, and Vascodagama hugs Chandru emotionally.
 Sumathi and Chandru have their engagement, and Vascodagama settles his alliance bets with jewellery.
 When Vascodagama's friends arrive at the bus stand, they argue with a lorry driver.
 The driver's owner calls 'Muttai' Ravi and beats up Vascodagama's friends, but Vascodagama arrives and beats up Ravi; this humiliates Ravi.
 Murugapandi tries to resolve the problem with Ravi, but Ravi slaps him.
 Murugapandi sends his son away from his daughter's wedding to protect him.

-Present: At a motel near Trichy, Vascodagama gets stabbed and attacked by the neighbouring passenger and a goon organised by Ravi.
+In the present, at a motel near Trichy, Vascodagama gets stabbed and attacked by the neighbouring passenger and a goon organised by Ravi.
 Later, Vascodagama gets on a train at Dindigul Railway Station.
 Vascodagama goes to sleep and then narrates what happened after the motel incident.

-Past: He recovered from the incident.
+He recovered from the incident.
 'Muttai' Ravi worked as an assistant for MLA Aalamarathan.
 Aalamarathan suddenly dies of a heart attack, and Ravi collects the dues.
 He gives the money to the CM and becomes the MLA.
 Vascodagama beats up Ravi's henchmen but spares Ravi.
 Ravi warns that he will murder someone in 10 days.
 Vascodagama confiscates a drone that fell from a tree.
 He visits his police station and meets his team.
 Annapoorni informs that 'Mapillai' Vinayagam is her boyfriend.
 In a few days, an unidentified body appears.
 Vascodagama's senior officer tells him to kill a criminal called Kalakkad Ramesh.
 Vascodagama trains his team and successfully kills Ramesh.
 'Mapillai' Vinayagam plans a drama with the registrar to get Vascodagama and Annapoorni married.
 After viewing the drone footage, he sees Ravi's men committing the murder.
 He catches and beats up Pandi and his men.
 Eventually, the murder was ordered by Raja, according to Pandi's confession.
 Vascodagama then murders Raja.
 In retribution, Ravi orchestrates a nail bomb blast at Batlagundu market.

-Present: Vascodagama wakes up on the train.
+In the present, Vascodagama wakes up on the train.
 In Kerala, he follows a train passenger where 'Muttai' Ravi is hiding.
 In a brief flashback, the explosion killed Chandru and injured Sumathi, and Ravi got fired as MLA.
 Vascodagama fights with Ravi and throws him into the fire, along with a petrol can, avenging Chandru's death, and Vascodagama leaves.

 Production

 The film was tentatively titled VJS46.
 On 10 November 2022, the title was announced as DSP along with the first look poster of the film being released.
 The shooting of the film was reportedly completed on 15 February 2022.
 The actress Anukreethy Vas, who was crowned the Femina Miss India 2018, was signed to play the female lead.
 Initially, she was to make her acting debut in Prashanth's Vettri, but because of the delay in the release of that film, this film was her acting debut.
-On 30 November 2022, the makers unveiled the character posters of the film.